Nernst Plateau in the Quantum Limit of Low-Carrier-Density Topological Insulators

-In our calculations, we assumed $\Gamma$ to be field-independent, as supported by previous studies \cite{Gornik85L, Smith85B, Ashoori92SSC, Wangcj21L}.
+\emph{Discussion}--In our calculations, we assumed $\Gamma$ to be field-independent, as supported by previous studies \cite{Gornik85L, Smith85B, Ashoori92SSC, Wangcj21L}.
 Since the Nernst plateau value is proportional to $1/\Gamma$, we confirmed $\Gamma$ remains field-independent by calculating it using the Born approximation with Gaussian disorder \cite{Abrikosov98B,Luhz15B,Luhz15B2,Zhangsb16njp}.
 Details are in the Supplemental Material, Sec.
-VII \cite{supp}.
+SVII \cite{supp}.
 The results show that both strong and weak topological insulators can have a field-independent $\Gamma$ when the Nernst plateau appears.
-Additionally, the calculated $\Gamma$ scales with impurity density, resulting in the Nernst plateau being inversely proportional to it.
-Our theory shows that the reduction of impurity density can lead to an unbounded increase in the Nernst coefficient, thereby substantially improving the efficiency of thermoelectric conversion.
+The Nernst plateau value is approximately inversely proportional to impurity density.
+Reducing the impurity density allows the Nernst plateau value predicted by our theory to surpass the current record, albeit constrained by an upper limit (see Supplemental Material, Sec.
+SVIIC \cite{supp}), thereby significantly improving thermoelectric conversion efficiency.

-{\emph{Acknowledgments}}--We thank Yang Gao, Jian-hui Zhou, Zhi Wang and Song-bo Zhang for fruitful discussions.
-The work is supported by the National Key R\&D Program of China (2022YFA1403700), the National Natural Science Foundation of China (12304074, 12234017, 12374041, 11925402, 12004157, and 12350402), Guangdong Basic and Applied Basic Research Foundation (2023B0303000011), Guangdong province (2020KCXTD001), the Science, Technology and Innovation Commission of Shenzhen Municipality (ZDSYS20190902092905285), and Center for Computational Science and Engineering of SUSTech.
+\emph{Acknowledgments}--We thank Yang Gao, Jian-hui Zhou, Zhi Wang and Song-bo Zhang for fruitful discussions.
+The work is supported by the National Key R\&D Program of China (Grants No. 2023YFA1406300, No. 2022YFA1403700 and No. 2022YFA1602602), the National Natural Science Foundation of China (Grants No. 12304074, No. 12234017, No. 12374041, No.12525401, No.12474053, and No. 12350402), Guangdong Basic and Applied Basic Research Foundation (Grant No. 2023B0303000011), Guangdong Provincial Quantum Science Strategic Initiative (Grants No. GDZX2201001 and No. GDZX2401001), the Science, Technology and Innovation Commission of Shenzhen Municipality (Grant No.ZDSYS20190902092905285), High-level Special Funds (Grant No. G03050K004), the New Cornerstone Science Foundation through the XPLORER PRIZE, and the Basic Research Program of the Chinese Academy of Sciences Based on Major Scientific Infrastructures (Grant No. JZHKYPT-2021-08).
+The numerical calculations were supported by the Center for Computational Science and Engineering of SUSTech.